Negin-Ghamsarian/Transformation-Invariant-Self-Training-MICCAI2023/README.md

 ## Citation
-If you use AdaptNet for your research, please cite our paper:
+If you use TI-ST for your research, please cite our paper:

 ```
 @inproceedings{ghamsarian2023TI-ST,